PaloAltoNetworks/terraform-best-practices/tests.md

 }
 ```

-Another imaginable test case is a `bool` output which will be mainly used to create resources in a conditional
+Another imaginable test case is a `bool` output.
+Sometimes you can judge that module's users will likely need to create
-manner using `count`.
-It also cannot be an unknown value.
+a resource in a conditional manner using `count`.
+Such `bool` output also cannot be an unknown value.
 An example test:

 ```hcl2
 resource "random_pet" "consume_mymodule_bool_output" {